 Lightweight Rigid Frame

-The Nitrum is the successor to Quickie's best-selling Helium, and features a number of incremental improvements that make it a much more impressive chair.
+The Quickie Nitrum Rigid Wheelchair is the successor to Quickie's best-selling Helium, and features a number of incremental improvements that make it a much more impressive chair.
 It retains the same ultra low 7.5 kg chair weight and 5.2 kg transport weight of the Helium, thanks to the oval tube 7020 aluminium frame.
 This oval tubing uses just 71% of the material of a round one with the same diameter, and also means that accessories clamped to the frame won't rotate, so need less material.

 The redesigned backrest bracket and follow forged castor forks reduce excess play, further rigidising the frame, so less of your energy is wasted to flex.